ourfuturehealth/design-system-toolkit/docs/installation/installing-compiled.md

 # Installing using compiled files

-When installing NHS.UK frontend using compiled files, you are using compiled and minified versions of the stylesheet and JavaScript.
+When installing OFH design system toolkit using compiled files, you are using compiled and minified versions of the stylesheet and JavaScript.

 This means that you will not be able to: